GavinHaLab/WDL-Pipelines/Griffin/README.md

 If you don't want to do nucleosome profiling, set `"griffin.call_nucleosome_profiling"` to false.

 Edit any of the other inputs as needed, but should be fine left alone.

-### Running via shiny app

-Open the [shiny app](https://cromwellapp.fredhutch.org/) and connect to your cromwell server.
-Under "Submit a Workflow", upload the WDL and griffin_inputs.json.
-If you wanted to configure the workflow, [take a workflow options file](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options) and upload it as well.

 ### Running via command line
 Log into your chosen node and set the current directory to where your griffin.wdl, griffin_inputs.json, and your optional workflow_options.json files are stored.
 Load the modules necessary: